Rhipsalis - Mistletoe cactus : planting and care for this trailing indoor cactus

 • Rhipsalis ewaldiana: A variety with fine, trailing stems, but longer than those of cassutha, featuring a soft green hue and abundant flowering.
 Less well-known, it deserves to be discovered.

-• Rhipsalis elliptica: A striking form with flattened, almost ribbon-like stems and slightly veined relief.
-Perfect for adding an exotic and graphic touch to contemporary interiors.
+• Rhipsalis elliptica: A striking form with flattened stems, almost ribbon-like, with a slightly veined texture.
+Perfect for adding an exotic and graphic touch to a contemporary interior.

 Rhipsalis ewaldiana